• Tools

 Input Parameters:

-• EventEndTime: The end time of the event, must be in RFC3339 format, e.g., '2025-07-23T11:00:00-07:00'.
+• EventEndTime: Event end time, must be in RFC3339 format, such as '2025-07-23T11:00:00-07:00'

-• EventDescription: A detailed description of the event.
+• EventDescription: the description of the event

 Output:

 • EventId (string): The unique identifier of the created event.
+Use this ID to update, delete, or retrieve event details via Update Event or Delete Event actions.
+Example: 'abc123def456'

 Get an Event